 The 1stplayer Firerose might not be as attractive as the high-end mechanical gaming keyboard with badass software and fancy lightings, but it has pretty much all the basic feature you can find on a good mechanical keyboard that could probably get you 2 of these, i.e full key rollover (NKRO), double shot keycap, consistent switch alignment.

-Like other Cherry MX imitation switches, the Outemu switch is something near to the Gateron switch that has been favored by more and more mechanical keyboard enthusiasts and some claims that it’s even better than the Cherry MX switches nowadays.
+Like other Cherry MX imitation switches, the Outemu switch is something near to the Gateron switch that has been favored by more and more mechanical keyboard enthusiasts and some claim that it’s even better than the Cherry MX switches nowadays.
 If fancy LED lighting modes, macro keys and the premium Cherry MX switches aren’t something you can afford, why not consider a cheaper alternative that is just as good or perhaps better?

 - Clean, solid build quality